FIRST GENERATION: WEMS FORD ESCAPE HYBRID

 We are remaining consistent with our original model of sustainability, but are approaching it from a different direction: sustainability as defined in terms of reliability and durability, key features for wilderness EMS operations.
 This was a major reason we chose a Toyota Tacoma.
 “The Tacoma has a tremendous reputation for reliability,” says Nick Kurczewski, senior multimedia content editor for Consumer Reports.
 “In the car world, the joke is that after the zombie apocalypse the only things to survive will be cockroaches and Tacomas.”

-The Hawk Ventures WEMS Vehicle Team currently includes Seth Collings Hawkins (Morganton NC), Jason Seidel (Morganton NC), Jim Hawkins (Attleboro MA), Robert K. Chapman (Morganton NC), Bryan Simon (Fayetteville WV), Kelly Collings Hawkins (Morganton NC) and Corey Winstead (Asheville NC), as well as the Externship‘s MD-66 John Allen (EX19) (Fletcher NC), MD-63 Michael Brisson (EX18) (Enterprise AL), MD-62 Wooten Jones (EX16) (Greenville NC), MD-58 Joshua Nackenson (EX15) (Dallas TX), and MD-53 Chris Davis (EX13) (Winston-Salem NC).
+The Hawk Ventures WEMS Vehicle Team currently includes Seth Collings Hawkins (Morganton NC), Jason Seidel (Morganton NC), Jim Hawkins (Attleboro MA), Robert K. Chapman (Morganton NC), Bryan Simon (Fayetteville WV), Kelly Collings Hawkins (Morganton NC), Edwin Choy (Cambridge MA), and Corey Winstead (Asheville NC), as well as the Externship‘s MD-66 John Allen (EX19) (Fletcher NC), MD-63 Michael Brisson (EX18) (Enterprise AL), MD-62 Wooten Jones (EX16) (Greenville NC), MD-58 Joshua Nackenson (EX15) (Dallas TX), MD-53 Chris Davis (EX13) (Winston-Salem NC).